MindaugasVaitkus2/findjobs/README.md

 $ yes
 ```

+## Description

-Finding a new job is stressful enough, and the process of scrolling through websites
+Finding a new job is stressful enough, and scrolling through websites for hours only makes the process more diffcult.

-can make it that much more difficult.
-Hopefully, this Python package can make your
-earch for the right job a little bit easier by searching the major job boards for
-listings using critera tailored to you, and all in matter of seconds.
+The objective of this Python package is to make your job searching experience at least a little bit easier.
+Searching all the major job boards for listings matching critera tailored to your needs, forget the hassle and find listings for jobs in different professions or locations, and all in matter of seconds.

 ## Install